Overview

 To do so, watch this video or follow these steps:

-3. Select or un-select the column names in the drop-down list, say Number.
+- Select or unselect the column names in the drop-down list, say Number.

 Note: You can resize the column widths on the grid and then reset them, if needed (More > Reset Column Widths).